 The Euro is the official currency of Portugal.
 Bank notes come in denominations of 5,10,20,50,100,200,500 Euro.
 Coins come in amount of 1,2,5,10,20,50 cents and 1 Euro and 2 Euro coins.

 ATMs can be found all over the country.
-All of the offer foreign language options and only pay out in Euros.
-They offer foreign language options and cash withdrawal limits vary from bank to bank.
+They all have foreign language options and only pay out in Euros.
+Cash withdrawal limits vary between banks.

 Credit cards are widely used and accepted.
 All credit cards are accepted besides Amex and Diner’s.

-Traveler’s Checks are accepted in most places and shops, especially in areas where tourists frequent.
+Traveler’s Checks are accepted in most places and shops, especially in touristic areas.
 Traveler’s cheque can be changed at the Banks by showing a valid passport

 Monday to Friday 09:00 am to 07:00 pm (Some pharmacies close at lunchtime).
 Saturdays from 09:00 am to 01:00 pm (When closed all pharmacies indicate the nearest open pharmacy on duty, where there is a 24-hour service).